EtienneMaway/flashLoan-smartContract/README.md

 Welcome to the FlashLoan smart contract repository!
 This contract facilitates flash loans on the Ethereum blockchain, allowing users to borrow assets temporarily without the need for collateral.

-## Overview 🌐

-The FlashLoan smart contract is developed using JavaScript, Solidity, and Hardhat.
-It is designed to provide an efficient and secure implementation of flash loans on the Ethereum blockchain.
-Users can initiate flash loans, borrowing assets for a single transaction.

 ## Features 🚀

 - **Flash Loan Request:** Users can initiate flash loan requests by specifying the token path, amounts, and other parameters.

 - **Flash Loan Callback:** The contract includes a callback function to handle the flash loan execution, including multiple swaps and the repayment of the loan.

+## Tech Stacks 🛠️

+- **Typescript:** Used for developing the backend logic and interactions of the FlashLoan smart contract.
+TypeScript brings strong typing to the JavaScript language, enhancing code readability and maintainability.

+- **Solidity:** Utilized for developing the smart contract that runs on the Ethereum Virtual Machine (EVM).
+Solidity is a purpose-built language for smart contract development, providing security features and compatibility with the Ethereum blockchain.

+- **Hardhat:** Employed as the development environment and testing framework.
+Hardhat streamlines the smart contract development process by offering tools for compiling, deploying, and testing contracts, making the development workflow efficient and reliable.

+It is designed to provide an efficient and secure implementation of flash loans on the Ethereum blockchain.
+Users can initiate flash loans, borrowing assets for a single transaction.

 ## Getting Started 🏁